When comparing British Airways Vs. Cathay Pacific, which is the best option when traveling in Business Class?

 Hong Kong Airport has a more impressive look – with soaring spaces bathed in daylight under a vaulted roof, London Heathrow is the airport closest to my home and I particularly love Terminal 5 which the majority of British Airways flights leave from.
 It has excellent British Airways airport lounges and is a marvel of engineering and design (at least by British standards).

-I have reviewed the best airline lounges at Hong Kong airport for a comparison, but there is little to choose between the in-lounge experience between the two airlines.
+I have reviewed the best airline lounges at Hong Kong airport for comparison, but there is little to choose between the in-lounge experience between the two airlines.

 Of course, your opinion may be swayed by which destination you want a layover.
-Both cities are fun and lively and both offer an excellent array of luxury hotels so from this perspective, the destination choice is purely personal.
+Both cities are fun and lively and both offer an excellent array of luxury hotels so, from this perspective, the destination choice is purely personal.

 Cathay Pacific’s planes feature an understated, white and minimalist kind of modernism.
-The neutral white colour palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.
+The neutral white color palette of the cabin is given a touch of vibrancy with green seat cushions and light grey carpets, while small, elegant white floral displays decorate the cabin, adding to the overall luxurious feel.

 Both British Airways and Cathay Pacific offer a consistent Business Class product across most of its long-haul fleet.

 As a nervous flyer, I like to fly British Airways as the pilots tend to keep you informed of turbulence and tend to have a rather comforting (for me) British accent.
 Many have a background in the RAF.
-I am sure pilots from other airlines are equally competent but there is no other airline which has the Biggles style British Airways pilots.
+I am sure pilots from other airlines are equally competent but there is no other airline that has the Biggles style British Airways pilots.

 Best Business Class Seat

-Cathay Cathay and Cathay for so many reasons!
+Cathay and Cathay for so many reasons!
 British Airways Business Class seats are poor.
 Thin foam, thin seats, no direct aisle access for many of the seats.
 They were groundbreaking when they were launched, but other airlines have improved on their model, and are now much, much better than the seats on British Airways.

-Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration offers a slightly greater amount of privacy since seats on the side are angled toward the window, while the seats in the middle are angled towards each other.
+Cathay Pacific’s aircraft, with the exception of its regionally outfitted B777s, have a 1-2-1 layout with a reverse herringbone configuration that offers a slightly greater amount of privacy since seats on the side are angled toward the window, while the seats in the middle are angled towards each other.

 I think the best wide-body Business Class layout & seats are (in order from excellent to OK):